mmorise/World/README.md

 This source code is released under the modified-BSD license.
 There is no patent in all algorithms in WORLD.

+## Functions for aperiodicity codec were added (2017/03/22)
+You can code/decode the aperiodicity.
+The compression ratio is 1/205 in full-band speech (48 kHz).
+In cases where you use the full-band speech, there is no deterioration.
+There are examples in examples/codec_test directory.

 ## Parameter I/O functions were added (2017/03/12)
-New files were added in tools folder.
+New files were added in tools directory.
-There are examples in example/parameter_io folder.
+There are examples in examples/parameter_io directory.

 ## Important notice (2017/01/02)
 You can control the fft_size in CheapTrick().